nickmoline/nickmoline.github.io/_posts/2020-08-20-migrating-to-jekyll.md

 I've thought about doing this many times over the years.
 What held me back is that I happen to love WordPress.
 I'm not alone in this, as of the time I'm writing this, [38.1% of all websites are hosted on WordPress](https://w3techs.com/technologies/details/cm-wordpress) accounting for 63.5% of websites hosted by a known <abbr title="Content Management System">CMS</abbr> according to W3techs.
 When over a third of all websites in the world are powered by WordPress, there is a good reason for that.
 WordPress is extremely flexible allowing you to host any type of website from a blog like this one to a fully fledged eCommerce site using freely available plugins to add functionality needed for a particular site.

 I still use WordPress in a number of projects both for work and for personal side projects such as [The Harry Potter Lexicon](https://www.hp-lexicon.org/) and the website for [Sunnyvale Community Players](https://sunnyvaleplayers.org).

+## Migration Progress
+Rather than dump all of the posts at once, I'm taking the time to go through the posts and fix the formatting to match the new layout.
+For your amusement, here is the migration progress statistics:

+{% include migration-progress.html %}